South Africas cradle Of Humankind Caves Reopen To Public - UrduPoint

 His father was part of the team that uncovered South Africa's most famous find, a skeleton dubbed "Little Foot", in the caves.

-Deriving its name from the size of the bones first discovered in the 1990s, it is the most complete specimen of a human ancestor yet discovered, estimated to be between 1.5 and 3.7 million years old.
+Deriving its name from the size of the bones first discovered in the 1990s, it is the most complete specimen of an early human ancestor yet discovered, estimated to be between 1.5 and 3.7 million years old.

 "This reopening represents a significant evolution in how we share the story of human origins," said Nithaya Chetty, dean of the University of the Witwatersrand faculty of science, which manages the caves and the nearby museum.